 Companies like Apple and Google are continually upping the ante in the never-ending chase to provide better services in the OTT sphere.
 The Brid.TV dev team races toward the finish line with fantastic new additions to our HTML5 video player.
 Apart from the recently introduced AirPlay and Google Cast support, the Brid.TV video player also supports other standards.

 We know that the Roku Streaming Stick and the Amazon Fire TV Stick are excellent choices, but Apple and Google have outperformed them to a certain degree.
 For instance, AirPlay and Google Cast allow you to use your device as a remote control regardless of what’s on the screen.
 If you wish to continue streaming, you can do so on other apps or devices (such as your tablet or phone).
 While this feature works a bit better on Chromecast, AirPlay undoubtedly has its benefits.

 Our platform now has even more OTT features.
-With the latest platform update, the BridTV player now offers support for both Google Cast or Apple AirPlay tech.
-This means you can stream video and audio content to a compatible TV or sound system.
-For detailed instructions on how to include Airplay and Google Cast into your BridTV player, head over this way.
+With the latest platform update, the Brid.TV player now offers support for both Google Cast or Apple AirPlay tech!
+That means you can stream video and audio content to a compatible TV or sound system.
+For detailed instructions on how to include Airplay and Google Cast into your Brid.TV player, head over this way.

-The beauty of this particular device is that it has Alexa’s voice remote feature incorporated into it “Alexa, show me comedy movies” and presto you get the desired content instantly.
-Your 8 GB of available storage can go up to 200 GB.
-Best of all, you get Amazon Prime Video (which goes without saying since it’s Amazon’s product), with unlimited access to all Amazon shows and movies and Netflix and Hotstar are included as well.
+The beauty of this particular device is that it has Alexa’s voice feature incorporated into it.
+With it, you can just say, “Alexa, show me comedy movies,” and presto — you get the desired content instantly!
+You can increase your starting 8 GB of storage up to 200 GB, but likely the best part of Amazon Fire TV Stick is that you get Amazon Prime Video!
+That will give you unlimited access to all Amazon shows and movies, aside from having access to Netflix and Hotstar, which are also included.